Accelerated Single-Cell Data Analysis

 None beyond a laptop with internet access.
 All analysis runs on ScarfWeb's cloud platform.
 No software installation is required.

-All analysis is conducted on ScarfWeb's ISO 27001 certified, GDPR-compliant cloud infrastructure.
+Instructors and participants work directly in ScarfWeb, on ISO 27001 Ready, GDPR-compliant cloud infrastructure.
 There are no infrastructure demands on the hosting facility.

-Approximately 2 hours and 30 minutes, including an interactive demo where participants can work with their own data.
+Approximately 2 hours and 30 minutes, covering upload through publishing in ScarfWeb, including an interactive segment where participants can work with their own data.

 The hosting facility should provide a conference room or lecture room suitable for the expected audience size.